 Social systems are networks of conversations conserving our social wellbeing, in a process I call collaborating.

-Alignment in social systems
+Symmetry in social systems

-Misalignment and its consequences
+Asymmetry and its consequences

 “Although we are growing rapidly,” Dave says, “we never want to reach the point where someone must refer to a chart to determine how he should operate in his job.
 Nevertheless, the charts are most helpful in defining relationships within the corporation and formulating long-range organizational plans.”